lewisfoggiemsc/dungeon_of_darkness_lewis/README.md

 **Quality:** ⚠️
 Current implementation prioritises rapid feature delivery over maintainability/scalability.
 Future problem: The conversion of damage numbers to text requires a specific if statement. for example `damage` = -999 denotes death i.e. "KO!" but an addition of critical hits or damage-over-time would denote a "!" or "-" or "+" to represent each different damage category.
-It would probably be necessary to instead denote a "damage type" as an input to the damage text function so as to leave it as a one-liner instead of converting e.g. -999 to "KO!" and then inputting.
+For the purposes of future scalability it would possibly be necessary to instead denote a "damage type" as an input to the damage text function so as to leave it as a one-liner instead of converting e.g. -999 to "KO!" and then inputting.
 Otherwise there will probably end up being 5 relatively similar lines instead of a 1-liner damage function with damage type as an input.

 Author
 Lewis Foggie